sskyy/radior/README.md

 })
 ```

-When the hierachy goes deep, it will be hard to figure out what exactly happend when top event fired.
-Don't worry, roof-bus generates a detailed tracestack every time.
+When the hierachy goes deep, it will be hard to figure out what exactly happened when top event fired.
+Don't worry, Radior generates a detailed tracestack every time.
 And already been used in a web framework with amazing

 <div style='text-align:center'>